 PRACTICAL APPLICATIONS

+The use of sRPE appears to be a suitable tool for monitoring the TL of cricket batsmen and medium-fast bowlers with the addition of other internal and external measures for monitoring TL.

-Coaches may need to reconsider the use of cricket-specific measures of skill volume, such as medium-fast bowlers ball count, to assist in monitoring the TL of cricket players during net-based training sessions as this may not be the most suitable measure.
+Coaches may need to reconsider only using of cricket-specific measures of skill volume, such as medium-fast bowler’s ball count, in monitoring the TL of cricket players during net-based training sessions.
+A combination of both internal, GPS derived-external and cricket-specific measures of skill may be more superior to monitor TL.

 The data suggests the GPS-derived (external) information proves the most useful and suitable for coaches for the determining of position specific TL during net-based training sessions.
 This would minimise the amount of information required and therefore impeding less on player’s practice time.